noiseprotocol/noise_spec/noise.md

 variables.

-To execute a Noise protocol you `Initialize()` a `HandshakeState`, then call `MixHash()` for any public keys that were exchanged prior to the handshake (see Section 6).
-Then you call `WriteHandshakeMessage()` and `ReadHandshakeMessage()` using successive descriptors from a handshake pattern.
+To execute a Noise protocol you `Initialize()` a `HandshakeState`, then call `MixHash()` for any public keys that were exchanged prior to the handshake (see "pre-messages" in Section 6).
+Then you call `WriteHandshakeMessage()` and `ReadHandshakeMessage()` using successive message patterns from a handshake pattern.
 If a decryption error occurs the handshake has failed and the `HandshakeState` is deleted without sending further messages.

 Processing the final handshake message returns two `CipherState` objects, the first for encrypting transport messages from initiator to responder, and the